 Looking for additional resources that reflect the diversity in your classroom?

 We want every student to feel welcomed, represented, respected, and valued as they develop skills that are critical to academic achievement. eSpark strives to recognize and honor diverse life experiences, family histories, and cultures in the content that we create, because we know that students build self-esteem and deepen their understanding of others when they see authentic representations of themselves, their family, and the members of their community.
+Meaningful Black representation is just one small part of those efforts.
 Sign up free to access eSpark’s full library of math and reading resources, created with care by our team of former educators.